 - Warm clothes.
 If you’ve been out in the snow and ice trying to free your vehicle, you’ll likely be wet and freezing.
 Keep a change of clothes, including socks, gloves, hat, and boots as well as a blanket or sleeping bag.
 If you have to wait it out in your vehicle, at least you won’t have to do it as a human popsicle.

 - Food and water.
 In colder temps, the body can last longer without water, but nevertheless, it’s still highly recommended that you include water as an essential part of your winter car kit.
 You should also include nuts, energy bars, or high-protein snacks.
 (And why not throw in a bag of your favorite candy while you’re at it.)

 - First aid kit.
 Keep a fully stocked kit and an extra supply of any additional medications you need.
 It’s also a good idea to know what’s in your first aid kit and how to use it.
 (Just saying).

 - AM/FM radio.
 (Battery-powered.)
 In addition to hits from the ’20s and ’30s, you can find traffic reports and emergency messages on your AM dial.
+A radio is especially useful if you’re driving through an area where your smartphone doesn’t have service.
 (Bonus tip: Local maps could come in pretty darn handy as well.)

 - Kafka.
 Ok, of course it doesn’t have to be Kafka, but we recommend keeping a good book in the car, in case you have to hunker down and wait it out.
 Just because your car’s stuck doesn’t mean your mind can’t escape.

 Just as important as having an adequately stocked winter car kit, is making sure all maintenance is performed on your vehicle before cold temps hit.
-Get a full tune-up, have your car winterized if need be, and for crying out loud, remember to keep a full tank of gas!
+Get a full tune-up, winterize your car, and for crying out loud, remember to keep a full tank of gas!